Last Updated on July 28, 2021

 - Inject the bird with an injection.
 I used turkey stock and white wine.
 Inject all over, especially the breast.

-- I never stuff my turkey with anything other than the vegetable ends I’ve used to make the dressing, onion and celery.
+- I never stuff my turkey with anything other than the vegetable ends.
+I use onion and celery.

 - Let the bird rest for at least 30 minutes before carving.
 Have a great meal!